microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-2/solution.md

 You can click *Overview* to get more insights on what information were discovered.

+> [!NOTE]
-💡 If no inventory data is available, click Refresh to refresh inventory data.
+> If no inventory data is available, click Refresh to refresh inventory data.

 You successfully completed challenge 2! 🚀🚀🚀